Grapphy/IFetchan/README.md

 # IFetchan
-For downloading images from 4chan.
+For downloading images from an image board.

 This is a C++ reimplementation of a previous project i made ([IFetchan.py](https://github.com/Grapphy/IFetchan.py))